paranoidPhantom/personal/content/en/24h-tinkoff.md

 ## Project Overview

-During the hackathon, out team developed a machine learning model to predict cashback payouts based on many parameters.
+During the hackathon, our team developed a machine learning model to predict cashback payouts based on many parameters.

 Our solution aimed to help Tinkoff make companies more comfortable in the partner program by setting predictable payout amounts.

 ## Our solution

 I was, as usual, responsible for everything frontend.
 Staying up all night, I implemented the dashboard for making requests to the model.
-I used Nuxt 3 + Nuxt UI to make a nice interace quickly.
+I used Nuxt 3 + Nuxt UI to make a nice interface quickly.

 You can get a good feeling for our work using the presentation below.

-::Presentation
+## ::Presentation

----
-url: "/_docs/24h-tinkoff/presentation.pdf"
+## url: "/\_docs/24h-tinkoff/presentation.pdf"
----

 ::

 ## Results